melioraspero/math-func-power/README.md

 math-func-power
 ===============

-functon=a^n, a is int number,  n is any float power
+functon=a^n, n is integer +- power,  a is any float number